Guglielmo Franchetti

 Guglielmo Franchetti or Gino Franchetti (born 5 October 1985) is an Italian former motorcycle speedway rider.

 Career

-Franchetti was a member of Italy national speedway team, earning 5 international caps and was twice Italian National Champion in 2009 and 2012.
+Franchetti was a member of Italy national speedway team, earning five international caps and was twice Italian National Champion in 2009 and 2012.

-He rode in the British leagues for Berwick Bandits during the 2008 Premier League speedway season and 2009 Premier League speedway season.
+Franchetti rode in the British leagues for Berwick Bandits during the 2008 Premier League speedway season and 2009 Premier League speedway season.
 He then rode for the Plymouth Devils in 2011 and 2012.

-In 2017, he led the Argentine Individual Speedway Championship standings and finished fourth in the Italian Championship.
+In 2017, Franchetti led the Argentine Individual Speedway Championship standings and finished fourth in the Italian Championship.